blurbyte/react-quickstart/README.md

   3. How to write Redux action creators, reducers and connect components with store
   4. How to use Redux application state in combination with container component state
   5. How to write simple unit tests for actions and integration tests for reducers
-  6. How to take advantage of CSS modules
+  6. How to take advantage of *styled-components*
   7. How to integrate custom fonts